bachelor-2014/report/v2/human_interaction.md

 ![A sequence diagram showing the communications between the communication layer and the web client during startup and usage.\label{fig:gui_design_outline}](images/todo.png)

-## Reflection
+## Discussion

-It makes sense to reflect on the two seperate elements of this design (the client and the web server) atomically as the strengths and weaknesses of one should not impact the other.

-### Reflection on architecture

-Overall the architecture chosen solves the issues we hoped for it to solve and is in itself a solid concept.
-The idea of having a thin layer in between the backend C++ code and the frontend makes a lot of sense with our goals in mind, and has proven to be nicely uncoupled when developing the platform.
-Furthermore the design has good prospects for future development as the communication layer is agnostic towards which client run on top of it, making it possible to make different clients work equally well.
+Though thought was put into the design decisions, each of the decisions have shown to have certain drawbacks, which will be discussed here.

+### Construction of the graphical user interface
+The design decision about construction graphical controls from the components defined in the configuration file is actually one with which we have found to problems in our own use of the EvoBot.
+We have experienced that it serves as very good feedback that when a component is added to the hardware and configuration file, the component is immediately available as a graphical control, providing not only the information that the component was registered correctly, but also allowing the user to control it, testing that everything works as expected.
+And since this is just one part of the graphical user interface, it puts no restriction on what can be done in the rest of the client, giving every possibility of extending with wanted functionality.

+One limitation we have considered, though, is concerning the text editor and programming language.
+Without knowing for sure (this ought to be tested on actual users), we expect that the learning of a programming language might be difficult for people who have never worked with programming before, which we believe is true for some of the users.
+It would be possible to add to the GUI a way of graphically writing the code, providing drag-and-drop functionality and hopefully higher ease of use.
+But the implementation of this is considered out of scope of this project.

+### The bootstrap process
+Having a piece of software installed to run the Splotbot did show advantages int terms of the connectivity that we are struggling with in EvoBot.
+With Splotbot, connecting to the robotic platform required only that the user connected through a USB cable, assuming that the correct drivers are installed, where we are currently facing difficulties in letting users discover the IP address of EvoBot.
+We do, however, prefer the solution we have developed, requiring no installation of software on the computer of the user, if the IP discovering can be achieved in a satisfying manner.

+We have not experimented with any of the suggested solutions, but our first thought is that the best solution would be to integrate a cheap router as part of the EvoBot.
+Simply showing the IP address on a display would be enough for the user to connect to the robotic platform, but it adds requirements to the environments in which it is used, as a switch or router would have to be available and connected.
+By integrating it, connection to EvoBot could be established on any device with a modern web browser supporting either WiFi or a cabled internet connection, and an available internet connection would not be necessary for everything to run.

-### Reflection on technologies
+### Choice of technologies
 The strengths of a chosen technology often becomes more clear when viewed in the company of alternatives.
 Our overall choice of technology, web and a REST server solves our requirements and comes with a few extra bonuses, including but not limited to:

-- Keeping the pages static the GUI can in its entirety be moved to the client PC for rendering, sparing precious resources on the Beaglebone.
+- Keeping the pages static the GUI can in its entirety be moved to the client PC for rendering, sparing precious resources on the BeagleBone
-- A huge amount of libraries for GUI related stuff.
+- A vast number of libraries for GUI related stuff exists

-Possible alternatives to web technologies would be using a cross platform GUI library such as GTK, QT, java-swing, etc. But they all have the major flaw of requiring software to be installed locally, possibly alienating some users.
+Splotbot solved the cross-platform difficulties in a different manner, namely by using a cross platform GUI library (such as GTK, QT, Java-Swing, etc).
+But they all require software to be installed locally, possibly alienating some users by making it more difficult to get started using the EvoBot.

-#### Change of Web technologies

 As for the specific choice of AngularJS, it was done mostly based on:

-- Prior experience within the team
+- prior experience within the team
 - the fact that it is a fairly stable framework with some years behind it
-- it has large corporate backing by google and by a large online community.
+- it has large corporate backing by Google and by a large online community

 Plenty alternatives exists for angular, mainly divided into two categories:

-- Similar Javascript frameworks
+- Similar JavaScript frameworks
-- Languages that compile to javascript, with a framework around it
+- Languages that compile to JavaScript with a framework around it

-In the first category, there are plenty to choose from, but they're all either younger/less mature and/or has less support/learning resources.
+In the first category, there are plenty to choose from, but they are all either younger/less mature and/or has less support/learning resources.
-The second category is exciting because Javascript is no ones favourite language.
+The second category is exciting because JavaScript is not the favourite language of any of us.
 The thought of changing it for something better is very appealing, and there seems to be one for every style of programming:

-- Lisp: Clojurescript,SchemeToJs
+- Lisp: Clojurescript, SchemeToJs
-- Functionally: Elm(Haskell-subset), js_of_ocaml (OCaml).
+- Functional: Elm(Haskell-subset), js_of_ocaml (OCaml)
 - Imperative: Dart, llvm-to-js, Go2js

 All of these would make for an exciting project on their own, and could provide some much missed features to the world of web-programming.
 Their are also not all esoteric, as some of them has large backing and communities around them.
-Unfortunately their are all too much of a risk to pick up and use for an important project as this.
+However, we deemed this approach too much of a risk to pick up and use for this project, as we lack experience with them.

-#### Change of communication layer

-There is no shortage of languages that provides both support for RESTful interfaces and libraries for this task.
-Many languages also has decent support for interfacing with C, though this is often a task with varying success as the libraries for doing so are both complex and often unmaintained.
+There is no shortage of languages that provides both support for RESTful interfaces and libraries for this task either.
+Many languages also has decent support for interfacing with C++, though this is often a task with varying success as the libraries for doing so are both complex and often unmaintained.
 NodeJS seemed as the stronger candidate because despite being a relatively new entrant already shines in many of these areas and is used by so many in varying settings from hobby-hackers to large corporations.
-Within the team there was experience with both NodeJS and solving the same task in other languages (python, C#, etc.), and NodeJS was voiced as the simpler way out.
+Within the team there was experience with both NodeJS and solving the same task in other languages (Python, C#, etc.), and NodeJS was voiced as the simpler way out *//TODO is this true?*.
 Its also relatively lightweight and is built with non-blocking IO in mind, making it unlikely that this layer will become a bottleneck in the project.

 When actually using the technology it was discovered that ease of use was not as high as one could have hoped.
-The most noteworthy of these issues is the interoperability with C as it was one of the major reason for choosing the language.
+The most noteworthy of these issues is the interoperability with C++ as it was one of the major reason for choosing the language.
 There was both an element of actually not getting things to work, and a feeling that the combination just is not ideal.
-The thing that caused the most trouble was using callbacks between the two languages, which resulted in using a work around with curl in lieu of getting the advertised functionality to work.
+The thing that caused the most trouble was using callbacks between the two languages, which resulted in using a work around using curl in lieu of getting the advertised functionality to work.

-The idea that the combination is less-than-ideal springs from subjective observation where the solution seems "clunky".
-There is much to be said about a language like javascript which lacks conveniences that we've come to love such as types and integers.
-Even more is to be said about combining it with languages that has a rich type system like C++ or a language like C where integers are quite omnipresent, but it is a subject for another time.
+The idea that the combination is less-than-ideal springs from subjective observation where the solution seems 'clunky'.
+There is much to be said about a language like JavaScript which lacks conveniences that we have come to love such as types and integers.
+Even more is to be said about combining it with languages that has a rich type system like C++ or a language like C where integers are quite omnipresent, but it is a subject for another time *//TODO should we remove this first part or part of it?*.
 For now it makes sense to mention how the development process has been firsthand.
 It is largely dominated by a lot of casting to odd predefined types, that often seems a bit for from the underlying datatypes in C and C++, which prompts thoughts about whether the languages are too far apart, and if a language closer to C would make the process easier.
 The second consideration is that it must be rather inefficient to keep crossing such a high barrier, which may be improved with a language with more similar semantics.
 The second thing that feels "clunky" is the build process itself.
 Instead of regular Makefiles we are left with a specialized JSON file, which partly consists of text you would place in a Makefile, but now coupled to specific keys in a map structure which is sparsely (if at all) documented.
 This results in a lot of guessing about things that are usually trivial and likely could have been kept in a more familiar way.

+### Alternative solutions and improvements
+We believe that the current solution lives very well up to the goals defined, and unless further issues with the design are found, we recommend keeping this way of providing a graphical user interface, though the issue of connecting in the first place must be addressed, either in one of our suggested ways or somehow else.
+Changes to other parts of the EvoBot are likely for bring greater improvements than changes to the user interface.